PyConAPAC/proposals/2022/cfp-main-2022.md

        attendees (if possible with the venue).
     3. Please write to the PAC if you need help with setting up a budget plan.

+## APAC Organizers Progress Meetings

+Starting for PyCon APAC 2022, we'll have a set amount of PyCon APAC Organizers calls (virtual or otherwise) leading up to the conference day.

+These progress meetings are intended to give opportunity to the host organizing team to ask questions, get feedback and to source for ideas and help from the PyCon APAC organizers community.
+It will also be an opportunity for the wider community to get to know the organizers from the host country and check on the progress of the hosts.

+The calls will be hosted by the host country or the manager for the PyCon APAC proposals.
+The times of the calls are:

+1. Around 60 days after the annoucement of the host country
+2. Around 60 days after the 1st progress meeting
+3. 30 days before the 1st proper conference day

 # Proposal Format<a name="format"></a>

 Some things to consider when sending the proposal document: